PEN Faculty and Students

 Bradley WhiteGallaudet University

-He received his bachelor of science, summa cum laude, in communication sciences and disorders with a minor in psychology in 2014 from The Honors College at Texas A&M University-Kingsville in Kingsville, Texas.
-Bradley has academic and clinical training in the areas of speech-language pathology, audiology, and pharmacology, holding national certification with the Pharmacy Technician Certification Board and state registration with the Texas State Board of Pharmacy.
+White earned a bachelor of science, summa cum laude, in communication sciences and disorders with a minor in psychology in 2014 from The Honors College at Texas A&M University-Kingsville in Kingsville, Texas.
+He has past academic and clinical training in the areas of speech-language pathology, audiology, and pharmacology.

-White's primary research interests explore the neural substrates of language using variations in language perception, such as those with augmented hearing sensation via hearing technologies (e.g., hearing aids, cochlear implants, auditory brainstem implants) as a unique lens.
-Specifically, Bradley is interested in using these different signals to reveal how top-down linguistic processes are modulated by bottom-up variations, which holds much promise to better understand cognitive load and linguistic processes in hearing loss.
+White's primary research interests explore the neural substrates of language using variations in language perception, such as those with hearing amplification and prosthetic devices (e.g., hearing aids, cochlear implants, auditory brainstem implants) as a unique lens.
+Specifically, Bradley is interested in using these different signals to reveal how top-down linguistic processes are modulated by bottom-up variations, which holds much promise to better understand cognitive load and linguistic processing in hearing loss.
 These scientific discoveries also have high potential for translational implications for clinicians, policy makers, educators, and engineers.

 Dissertation Committee: Dr. Clifton Langdon (Chair, Gallaudet University), Dr. Lorna Quandt (Gallaudet University), Dr. Poorna Kushalnagar (Gallaudet University), and Prof. Dr. Josef Rauschecker (Georgetown University Medical Center)